Project Information

 Design Description

 Fingers will be primarily tendon driven with servos at the base of the fingers to facilitate splaying the fingers.
-The thumb will likely be similar, using tendons to flex and extend the thumb and two servos enabling the thumb’s more complex motion.
+The thumb will likely be similar, using tendons to flex and extend the thumb and one servo enabling the thumb’s more complex motion.
 The fingers will have four tendon attachment points.
-One on the top side of the first and second segment of the finger each, and similarly for the bottom (palmar side) of the finger.
-The third segment of the finger will be mechanically linked to the motion of the second joint to cut down on how many motors are needed.
-There will likely be fourteen motors.
-Eight of them will reside in the forearm, driving the tendons.
-The other six will be in the hand, controlling the splaying of the fingers and the motion of the base joint of the thumb.
+Two on each of the pulleys associated with the movement of the two base segments of the finger, wrapped in opposite direcitons for actuation in both flexion and extension for those joints .
+The third segment of the finger will be mechanically linked to the motion of the second joint to cut down on how many motors are needed, as well as fitted with a torsion spring for extension of the final segment.
+There will be fifteen motors.
+Ten of them will reside in the forearm, driving the tendons.
+The other five will be in the palm, controlling the splaying of the fingers and the motion of the base joint of the thumb.